getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 99.990%         0.009 sec.
 ```

 A 5x throughput improvement and our _P99.99 lateny_ matches our _P0 latency_ on the non-indexed query.
-Its amazing what a well-placed index can do!
+It's amazing what a well-placed index can do!

 ### Parting Thoughts